EB-3 Visa Complete Guide: Fees, Requirements, Processing Time

 There are many different ways that foreign workers can come to the U.S. on permanent or semi-permanent bases.
-The EB-3 visa can be perfect for some, depending on their work experience and education.
-This visa provides the ability to become a U.S. permanent resident and is considered an immigration visa.
+The EB-3 visa provides you with a pathway to become a U.S. permanent resident and is considered an immigration visa.
 On this page, you will learn all about the EB-3 visa, the requirements, the application process, how to deal with rejections, and how to gain U.S. citizenship.
-Our EB-3 visa lawyers have helped numerous foreign workers secure EB-3 visas.
-Our goal is to make the entire process easy and simple for you.
-Schedule a consultation and learn more about how your business can hire foreign workers.

 Schedule a Consultation